 In some cases, it is not sufficient to display the total cost amount for a posting, but certain tax amounts must be displayed separately by law.
 Some cities even levy special taxes on certain services (e.g. 5% overnight tax in New York).

 For this reason we offer the possibility to charge individual tax rates based on the respective service booked.

 Creating an individual tax rate

-- Navigate to the homepage of your MICE booking machine and click on the "Tax" button within the inventory & rates explanation text.
+- Navigate to the homepage of your MICE booking machine and click on the "Taxes and fees" button within the inventory & rates explanation text.